maranasgroup/optstoic-gams/README.md

 2. minFlux or minRxn
 - An MILP procedure to identify pathway(s) that carry minimal flux or consist of minimal number of reaction that conform to the given reaction stoichiometry.

+The reaction and metabolite IDs are derived from the KEGG database (http://www.genome.jp/kegg/).